jrp244/byu-cs324/lab-proxy-threadpool/README.md

 header).

 Use `printf()` and/or `print_bytes()` to print out the HTTP request you created.
-The re-build and re-start your proxy, and make sure it works properly when you run the following:
+Then re-build and re-start your proxy, and make sure it works properly when you run the following:

 ```bash
 $ curl -x http://localhost:port/ http://www-notls.imaal.byu.edu:5599/cgi-bin/slowsend.cgi?obj=lyrics